archerrc/Nonvanishing-of-the-Quadratic-Symmetric-Function/README.md

 # Nonvanishing-of-the-Quadratic-Symmetric-Function
-These results are tied to the paper titled "Nonvanishing of Quadratic Symmetric Function of Eigenvalues of Hecke Operators."
+These results are tied to the paper titled "NONVANISHING OF SECOND COEFFICIENTS OF HECKE POLYNOMIALS"